-- A child is seriously injured/killed because the Defendant neglected the child.
+- A child is seriously injured/killed because Defendant neglected the child.

 - A child is seriously injured by the Defendant’s actions

-- The Defendant’s care for a child so irresponsible that is demonstrates a reckless disregard for human life.
+- Defendant’s care for a child is so irresponsible that it demonstrates a reckless disregard for human life.

 The end of the statute carves out two exceptions: One exception is for parents who abandon the babies at a hospital or emergency room that is currently open and staffed with EMS personnel.
 The baby has to be less than 15 days old.
 The second exception is for parents who withhold medical treatment based solely on religious grounds.